 Dr. Martens Molly Platform Boot

-Don’t forget that there are *so* many Doc Martens options, like this glossy leather pair with a stylish high platform.
+Don’t forget that there are *so* many Doc Martens options, like this glossy leather pair with a stylish high platform and cushioned footbed, with a slip-resistant sole.